Colorado State vs. New Mexico Predictions, College Basketball BetMGM Promo Codes, & Picks - January 2

 - Computer Predicted Total: 152.7

-Colorado State's record against the spread this season is 7-3-0, and New Mexico's is 8-3-0.
-The Rams have a 5-5-0 record going over the point total, while games involving the Lobos have a record of 4-7-0 when it comes to hitting the over.
-In the past 10 contests, Colorado State has a 7-3 record against the spread while going 9-1 overall.
-New Mexico has gone 7-3 against the spread and 9-1 overall in its last 10 matches.
+Colorado State has a 7-3-0 record against the spread so far this season compared to New Mexico, who is 8-3-0 ATS.
+A total of five out of the Rams' games this season have gone over the point total, and four of the Lobos' games have gone over.
+Colorado State has a 7-3 record against the spread while going 9-1 overall in the last 10 games.
+New Mexico has gone 7-3 against the spread and 9-1 overall in its last 10 contests.

 Bet on this or any college basketball matchup at BetMGM